SuyashGupte/3k-generic-job-profile/JDs.md

 Monthly salary (before tax and social security insurance deduction) will be between RMB 12,000 and 17,000

 The Asian Infrastructure Investment Bank (AIIB) is a multilateral development bank whose mission is Financing Infrastructure for Tomorrow in Asia and beyond‚Äîinfrastructure with sustainability at its core.
 We began operations in Beijing in 2016 and have since grown to 109 approved members worldwide.
 We are capitalized at USD100 billion and AAA-rated by the major international credit rating agencies.
-Collaborating with partners, AIIB meets clients‚Äô needs by unlocking new capital and investing in infrastructure that is green, technology-enabled and promotes regional connectivity.
+Collaborating with partners, AIIB meets clients‚ needs by unlocking new capital and investing in infrastructure that is green, technology-enabled and promotes regional connectivity.

-Human Resources Department (HRD) is responsible for the development and implementation of AIIB‚Äôs human resource strategies, policies, and programs to attract, hire, develop and retain talents.
-HRD also provides advice on Human Resources and Corporate Culture related issues to ensure that all relevant policies and actions are aligned with, and supporting the realization of AIIB‚Äôs mission, vision, corporate culture, corporate strategy and business goals, specifically in the areas of strategic staffing, talent management, change management, organizational and performance management, succession planning, training and development, compensation and benefits, and recognition and rewards.
+Human Resources Department (HRD) is responsible for the development and implementation of AIIB‚s human resource strategies, policies, and programs to attract, hire, develop and retain talents.
+HRD also provides advice on Human Resources and Corporate Culture related issues to ensure that all relevant policies and actions are aligned with, and supporting the realization of AIIB‚s mission, vision, corporate culture, corporate strategy and business goals, specifically in the areas of strategic staffing, talent management, change management, organizational and performance management, succession planning, training and development, compensation and benefits, and recognition and rewards.
 The HRD strives to be a high performing business enabler, acting as a trusted partner to deliver strategic, proactive and client-oriented solutions.
 The HRD composed of the Centers of Excellence (COEs) and the HR Business Partners (HRBPs).
 The COEs houses specialized HR experts providing a focused approach and best industry practices towards key areas, while HRBPs are the primary HR contact for business units.

 The Employee Relations (ER) team will help to maintain positive employee relations and support the promotion of a productive, harmonious, respectful and inclusive work environment within AIIB.
 The ER team is looking for an HR Assistant who will provide the full spectrum of daily operations and administrative support to the team.